Nacho Tips & Recipe: The Ultimate Nacho Cheese Sauce

 The Ultimate Nacho Cheese Sauce

-3 to 5 jalapeños (to taste), minced (Try charring poblano or anaheim peppers for a more smokey flavor)
+jalapeños (to taste), minced (Try charring poblano or anaheim peppers for a more smoky flavor)

-One 12-ounce bottle lager-style beer (Try white wine, but bourbon, cognac, or brandy would be excellent, too.
-For a non-alcoholic version, use apple cider)
+12-ounce bottle lager-style beer (Try white wine, but bourbon, cognac, or brandy would be excellent, too.
+For a non-alcoholic version, use apple cider.)

-4 cups grated Monterey Jack cheese, from about 1 pound (Other cheeses to include: Pepper Jack, Gruyere, Comte, Provolone, Mozzarella, Fontina, or Havarti)
+grated Monterey Jack cheese, from about 1 pound (Other cheeses to include: pepper Jack, Gruyere, Comte, provolone, mozzarella, Fontina, or Havarti)

 Coarse salt and freshly ground pepper